jtsextonMITRE/nccoe-tls-visibility/source/A_ExecutiveSummary.rst

 benefits from the improved security functionality, while maintaining the visibility that they have come to expect.

 This publication describes the motivation, approach, architecture, build implementation, demonstration scenarios, results, and risk and compliance management characteristics for the demonstrated proofs of concept.
-It includes links (on GitHub) to detailed technical information foreach build that technology implementers can emulate in their own environments.
+The top-level overview provides links to technical details that are contained in GitHub files.
+The linked files provide detailed technical information for each build that technology implementers can emulate in their own environments.
+This implementation demonstration is not intended as a recommended default or even for common use but to assist in those areas where, as OMB M 22-09 states: "...as agencies segment their networks, move away from intranets, and permit access to enterprise services from any network, inspecting traffic in these environments will become less practical and less valuable over time.
+In other places, deep traffic inspection may be more valuable and can create less of an increase in attack surface."